 Northern Alberta - our Northern Alberta assets are located throughout the greater Edmonton area, including Leduc and Spruce Grove, and in Red Deer and Grande Prairie.
-Rental revenue was up 2% and NOI was down 2% in the quarter.
+Rental revenue was up 2% over Q2-2022, and 1% year-to-date.
+Net rental income was up 2% over Q2-2022 and down 1% year-to-date.

 Recovery revenue is driven by both occupancy as well as direct operating costs, as we can only recover costs on occupied space.
-Recovery revenue was up 7% compared to Q1-2022 as a result of improved occupancy and higher direct operating costs.
+Recovery revenue was up 7% compared to Q2-2022 as we have seen higher direct operating costs in 2023 compared to 2022.
 This was offset by swings in other revenue, straight-line rent adjustments and amortization of tenant incentives.

-Occupancy has improved 1% since Q1-2022 and 1% since year-end (Q4-2022: 84.9%).
-WABR was down slightly for the region 1% compared to Q1-2022 and has remained stable since year end (Q4-2022: \$16.82).
+Occupancy has decreased slightly since both Q2-2022 and year-end (Q4-2022: 85%).
+WABR remained stable at \$16.96 sf and is up slightly compared to year end (Q4-2022: \$16.82).